j013n3/tp/docs/UserGuide.md

 Format: `health /h:prediction`

 * All parameters must be provided in the correct order.

+**Warning:** At least **four period inputs** must be present before PulsePilot can make a prediction.

 Expected Output:
 ```